IBM-Cloud/docs-services/README.md

 The Bluemix doc app builds all 3rd party service Markdown files from this GitHub location for all regions.

 ## Prerequisites
-Before getting started on your content, you will need to get a GitHub ID (https://github.com) and provide it to the IBM liaison who will enable write access to your GitHub folder.
+Before getting started on your content, you will need to get a GitHub ID (https://github.com) and provide it to your IBM liaison who will enable write access to your GitHub folder.
 You will also provide the IBM liaison with your official service name and the Bluemix catalog category it belongs in.

 ## Using the getting started template (Required)
 The getting started template (and using the guideline comments it contains) provide a consistent look and feel to the documentation for all of the service across the Bluemix platform.
 The product documentation provided for a service should enable your potential users to quickly determine that they want your service and then quickly get up and running with it.
 Any supplemental information you choose to add should be task-based and it should support the productive use of the service.